parryc/thevoid/templates/leflan/language_lithuanian.md

 Numbers can be confusing in Lithuanian.
 Not all numbers are declined the same way and may take different forms depending on the word that follows.

+One rule that may be helpful (but may be more confusing) is that generally numbers 1-9 will tend towards declining to follow the preposition, whereas teens and tens will tend towards declining as required by the verb.
+Either way, as a learner, it is important to just speak and listen and get exposed to more forms of native speakers declining numbers.

 * 1: declined like an adjective.
 Considered singular for grammatical purposes, except when followed by a plural noun (i.e. a noun that is only ever plural).
 * 2: special forms
 * 3-9: declined like an adjective